Have you ever wondered if you’re missing some of the functions within LinkedIn that would help your business?

 Create your personalized connection request in 300 characters or less and hit send.

-17. Embed Social Media Posts Into Your Article (New)
+17. Embed Social Media Posts into Your LinkedIn Publisher Articles

-Make your LinkedIn Publisher posts more interesting and engaging by including social media posts from Twitter and Instagram right in your article.
+Make your LinkedIn Publisher articles more interesting and engaging by including social media posts from Twitter and Instagram, embedded right into your article.

 Start by finding the social media post you wish to include.